 The accompanying catalogue The Thin Red Line explores further the complexity of the colour red, and should be viewed as part of the exhibition itself.
 Ostrowski commissioned a series of texts from writers and academics, with ‘red’ as his only specification.
 In Tenzing Barshee’s fictional text, ‘Very Idea’, the figures A, B and C pontificate on art, and in so doing, characterize red variously as ‘patriarchy’, ‘systemic violence’, ‘the red flag’, ‘lipstick’ and ‘blood vessels’.
-Meanwhile Torsten Schmidt takes A Thin Red Line as the title for a fictional narrative about a car crash, whilst other texts explore the sociopolitical, psychological and biological context of the colour red.
+Meanwhile, Torsten Schmidt takes A Thin Red Line as the title for a fictional narrative about a car crash, which if reflective of the work would mean you would likely endure injury from an accident of a sizable magnitude, whilst other texts explore the sociopolitical, psychological and biological context of the colour red.

 The catalogue The Thin Red Line will be published by Mousse Publishing, Milan, in collaboration with Karma Books, New York, with further written contributions from Elisa R. Linn, Gregor Quack and Lennart Wolff.